-- Studying with the wrong people: When you choose to study with unserious persons or those who are not relevant to your field might make it difficult for you to enjoy your studies.
+When you choose to study with unscrupulous people or those who are not relevant to your field, it might be difficult for you to enjoy your studies.
 Get the right study partners who will motivate and support you through the study period.
-Get to ask one another questions after you have learnt on your own.
+Get to ask one another questions after you have learned on your own.
 If your study partners make you spend the better part of your time chatting and discussing irrelevant matters, change them.

 Your couch and your bed are the number one wrong places.
 Avoid them.
-Test different atmospheres and choose the right one that will help you to study better.
+Test different atmospheres and choose the one that will help you study better.
 You need not be told that noisy places or places with a lot of activities and fun should be avoided for full concentration.

-- Studying the night before the exam: The night before the exam should be used for revisions and resting your brain.
+The night before the exam should be used for revisions and resting your brain.
 It will be hard for you to pass the exam if you only studied the night before.
-If you stick to your study time table, you will be able to meet up with the exam time.
+If you stick to your study schedule, you will be able to meet up with the exam time.
 That is why setting your goals and following them step-by-step is very beneficial.

 Qualities Expected of a Good Student

-- A good student asks questions: It is your right to ask questions in any area you lack clarity.
-Even your professor is very willing to receive your questions because it shows that you were paying attention.
+It is your right to ask questions in any area where you lack clarity.
+Even your professor is very willing to receive your questions because it shows that you are paying attention.
 Asking questions is also very beneficial to a class because other students are going to pick something from the answer.

 A good student is naturally a leader, both in the classroom and outside.
 He does not fight to take charge; the onus usually falls upon him without lobbying for it.
 You could develop the skills if you discover that you lack the grace to lead a group of people.

 University is a place of fun; ensure you participate in any activity that will enhance your growth.
-Do not forget the major reason you have to be there in the first place which is your studies.
+Do not forget that the major reason you have to be there in the first place is your studies.
 Have a fantastic moment as you begin this journey and may success be your ultimate goal.